The Patriot John Talley Memorial

 In 2021, David Talley, a bloodline lineal descendant of John Talley, undertook to find his grave.

 The 10-month search included reviewing land deeds of John's children who lived near him, his own land deeds, Census records, historic records, newspaper accounts, discussions with archeologists from the Tennessee Division of Archaeology, and memories of local residents.
 A technician using a ground penetrating radar found the grave.
-It was one of four located beneath the lawn beside a home on a residential street near Linden, Tennessee.
+It was one of four located beneath the lawn beside a home at 240 Buffalo River Heights Road near Linden, Tennessee.
 A chicken coop, sceptic tank/leach field, and the home mark the perimeter of the graveyard.

 However, finding him was the first step.
-Saving him is a different process.
+Saving him was a different process.
 According to Tennessee law (TCA 46-4-101-104), whoever owns property having an abandoned graveyard on it can petition the Chancery Court to relocate the graveyard at their own expense.
 This would include a future property owner.
 The removal could be to any suitable cemetery where all the graves would be marked "unknown."
-Leaving them unmarked on the property creates the potential for a future removal as "unknown" because no one would know they were being moved.
+Leaving them unmarked on the property created the potential for a future removal as "unknown" because no one would know they were moving.

 So, wanting to ensure the graves, properly marked, were placed in a proper cemetery, in April 2023, David, as an interested party, petitioned the Chancery Court of Perry County for permission to relocate all four to the Charles Talley Memorial Cemetery in Hickman County.

-On June 17, 2024, the Chancery Court approved his petition to relocate the graves to that cemetery where they will receive the care and respect they deserve.
-It will also enable the community and descendants to participate in commemorative events related to the 250th Anniversary of the signing of the Declaration of Independence and the Revolution that followed.
+On June 17, 2024, the Chancery Court approved his petition to relocate the graves to that cemetery where they would receive the care and respect they deserved.
+It would also enable the community and descendants to participate in commemorative events related to the 250th Anniversary of the signing of the Declaration of Independence and the Revolution that followed.

-The four graves lay unmarked beside a private residence.
+The four graves lay unmarked beside a private residence at 240 Buffalo River Heights Road.
 On November 17, 2022, a technician with Underground Detective, using a Ground Penetrating Radar, located and flagged the previously unknown graves.

 Final step

-The four graves will be re-interned at the Charles Talley Memorial Cemetery located on Hwy 100, near Pleasantville, TN.
+His descendants dedicated a cenotah for the four graves at the Charles Talley Memorial Cemetery located on Hwy 100, near Pleasantville, TN.
 The site includes three other veterans.

 Better here and "known" than elsewhere and "unknown."